 ALL SEMINARS ARE FREE with your ticket.
 DIG IN and turn your garden dreams into reality!

 Bill Thorness is a writer, editor and gardener who’s been working and gardening in Seattle since the mid-1980s.
-He is the author of two gardening books: Cool Season Gardener: Extend the Harvest, Plan Ahead, and Grow Vegetables Year Round and Edible Heirlooms: Heritage Vegetables for the Maritime Garden (both by Skipstone).
+He is the author of two gardening books from Skipstone: Cool Season Gardener: Extend the Harvest, Plan Ahead, and Grow Vegetables Year Round (2013) and Edible Heirlooms: Heritage Vegetables for the Maritime Garden (2009).
 Bill is a columnist for Edible Seattle and writes for many regional publications, including The Seattle Times and PCC Sound Consumer.
-He has also written a bicycling guidebook, Biking Puget Sound, and his new guidebook, Cycling the Pacific Coast, will be released this fall from Mountaineers Books.
-Recent editing projects include Real Gardens Grow Natives (Skipstone), Growing Vegetables in Drought, Desert & Dry Times (Sasquatch) and the Maritime Northwest Garden Guide (Seattle Tilth).
+He has also written two bicycling guidebooks: Biking Puget Sound, now in its 2nd edition, and Cycling the Pacific Coast, which was just released from Mountaineers Books.
 Bill is a Master Gardener in King County, and active in many regional garden organizations.
 He is a member of the Society of Professional Journalists, Northwest Independent Editors Guild and Pacific Northwest Writers Association.
 He is a frequent speaker on edibles at regional nurseries, garden clubs and garden shows.

-Mining his garden journal entries, author Bill Thorness delves into month-by-month cultivating of the vegetable garden.
-What gets planted in January?
-When do the first seeds successfully sprout outdoors?
-When do you prune the fruit trees and fertilize the berries?
-How do you juggle the start of winter crops during the busiest spring and summer months?
-How can you enliven the doldrums of late fall with new plantings?
-It’s an engaging look at the vegetable gardening year!
+Mining his garden journal entries, Bill delves into month-by-month cultivating of the vegetable garden and helps to answer burning questions: What do you plant in January?
+How do you successfully sprout seeds outdoors?
+When do you cover apples or fertilize berries?
+How do you start winter crops during spring and summer?
+And how do you enliven the doldrums of late fall with new plantings?
+It’s an engaging look at the vegetable gardening year.